• Home

 Liz – Create a resilience circle of friends to remind each other who you are.
 They can help to give you the scaffolding you need when you’re vulnerable.
 Get off Your Throne – If you aren’t going to make the money you’re used to, you’ll get offers for things you can’t imagine yourself doing like organizing someone else’s closet.
 Liz learned, through her experience, to get off her throne and do what she needed to do.

-Monique – Health Care Costs – One of the reasons older people don’t get back in the workforce is health care.
+Monique – One of the reasons older people don’t get back into the workforce is health care costs.
 Older workers need more health care and employers know it.
 She suggests they take health care out of the equation.

 Searching for Grandma on the small screen